 LWA is a 3GPP Release-13 feature to enable LTE and WLAN interworking at RAN level.
-The LWA radio protocol architecture for the scenarios of colocated eNB and WLAN Termination (WT) is shown in Figure 38 [14].
+The LWA radio protocol architecture for the scenarios of co-located eNB and WLAN Termination (WT) is shown in Figure 38 [14].

 Figure 38.
-LWA radio protocol architecture stack in colocated scenario.
+LWA radio protocol architecture stack in a co-located scenario.

 A sublayer LTE-WLAN Aggregation Adaptation Protocol (LWAAP) is introduced between a split LWA bearer and the WLAN.
 Functions of the LWAAP sublayer are performed by LWAAP entities.
 For an LWAAP entity configured at the eNB, there is a peer LWAAP entity configured at the UE.
 For all LWA bearers, there is one LWAAP entity in the eNB and one LWAAP entity in the UE.
-A new interface Xw is defined between the eNB and WT in the non-colocated scenario.
+A new interface, Xw, is defined between the eNB and WT in the non-co-located scenario.

 In the control plane, the eNB is responsible for LWA activation, deactivation and the decision about which bearers are offloaded to the WLAN.
 It does so using WLAN measurement information reported by the UE.
-Once LWA is activated, the eNB configures the UE with a list of WLAN identifiers (referred to as the WLAN Mobility Set) within which the UE can move without notifying the network.
+Once LWA is activated, the eNB configures the UE with a list of WLAN identifiers (referred to as the WLAN mobility set) within which the UE can move without notifying the network.